KLEFF: What Is It And What Is It About?

 There are a few of my personal favourites in these sessions, I’ll only be talking about these wonderful gems in this article.

 Session 2 | 24th October

 Red Shanked Douc Langur (2018)

-The film, for the most part, is focusing on the red-shanked douc langurs.
+The film, for the most part, focuses on the red-shanked douc langurs.
 The narration throughout the film is pretty much talking about the facts regarding these monkeys.
-It made me, with a sudden realisation, to see them as a family resembling our own.
+It has made me, with a sudden realisation, to see them as a family resembling our own.
 From what I have found out from this film, they actually share many similar traits with us.
 Granted, humans share the same infraorder called simiiformes, a sub-category for primates, with the red shanked douc.
-So, it should be no surprise that I was able to relate to what they are doing.
+So, it should be no surprise that I am able to relate to what they are doing.

 The film incorporates many close-up shots which play a rather gigantic role in giving the audiences a sense of intimacy to the doucs.
 These close-up shots of the doucs are downright close to the point where one can see the texture of their furs and faces.
 By showing them in such a close distance, it is as though they are appearing in front of the audiences as in reality.
 This, to me, is the mark of an effective documentary– the voyeuristic power of moving pictures to gradually ignite the growth of empathy by forming some level of emotional attachment with the audiences.

 Bird of Prey (2017)